You are an amateur pianist, aiming to improve your practice with an internationally respected expert.

 1. Do my pieces have to be at a good standard or can I bring pieces that are “in progress”?
 Participants usually find that they get the maximum benefit in class and the most out of the course from playing pieces which are securely “under the fingers” and at a good standard.

 2. What are the performance opportunities?
 There will be opportunities to play your pieces in front of all participants in the grand Salon Hindemith after dinner (mini-recitals).

 4. What should I wear during the week?
 Dress is informal.
-In October, temperatures range from 10 to 16°C.
+In June, temperatures range from 16 to 24°C.

 5. What are the conditions in case of special diet or other medical conditions?
 Please contact Véronique Moret by email for any special need.

 Véronique Moret is a retired physician (anaesthesiology) who has spent her academic career at the University Hospital of Lausanne.
-She is a piano student at Crescendo, attended several masterclasses with Graham Fitch and tries to improve her posture with Fanny Gsteiger’s help.
-She is the organizer and administrator of the course.
+She attended several masterclasses with Graham Fitch and tries to improve her posture with Fanny Gsteiger’s help.
+She is the organiser and administrator of the course.